-Filling an Order From Walmart Felt Fantastic, But I Made 3 Mistakes
+Filling an Order From Walmart Felt Fantastic, But I Made 3 Mistakes When you launch a business, it's best to prepare for the best-case scenarios as well.

 When my longtime friend Rob Stefani and I started selling guitar picks, we never once thought that a big-box retailer such as Walmart would want to carry them.
 But sure enough, a few years after we had been in business, an order from Walmart came in.
 Life is funny like that.